x-square/data_analytics/24-01-advanced-data-analytics.md

 - I think it's best to use Python for the TLC project.
 I'll have someone on my team set that up as soon as we have the plan in place.
 - It will be important to establish the relationship between any variables within the TLC data.
 I'd suggest the data team consider A/B testing, since that will analyze the relationship between the two most useful variables and subsequently provide data-driven support for future business decisions.

-Review the meeting notes above to become familiar with the project’s context.
-I’ll ask you to identify project tasks and come up with a structure to guide the data team through this project.
+Review the meeting notes above to become familiar with the project's context.
+I'll ask you to identify project tasks and come up with a structure to guide the data team through this project.
 After our discussion about your experience in the certificate program offered by Google, I know that your efficient communication style and problem-solving will enhance the abilities of the data team.

 There will be more details sent to you very soon.